Felix Hernandez says he’s ready to re-join the Mariners’ starting rotation this weekend

 Hernandez tipped his cap and waved as he exited with no outs in the fourth inning of the Rainiers’ 8-3 victory over Salt Lake.
 His outing didn’t go as long as planned in terms of innings, but he left the game feeling healthy and with the expectation of re-joining the Mariners starting rotation this weekend.

-“It was ok,” he said.
+“It was OK,” he said.
 “It wasn’t bad.
 I feel good and that’s the main thing.
 It’s not the result I wanted, but I feel good.”

 After issuing back-to-back walks to start the fourth inning and having thrown 69 pitches, Rainiers manager Daren Brown decided remove Hernandez, who had a limit of around 70-75 pitches for the game.
 Reliever Mike Wright made sure those two runners, who belonged to Hernandez, didn’t score, putting up scoreless inning in relief.